What are convertible notes and how they work?

 As a classic debt instrument, a convertible note is structured with a relatively short list of terms and typically matures after 18-24 months, upon which time it must be paid back with interest, generally between 2% and 8%.
 Since convertible notes were not really designed for seed series funding, they tend to work a slightly different way in the startup world.

-Arguably the most important term of the convertible note is the valuation cap, which rewards the risk of early stage investors by setting a maximum valuation at which their invested capital will convert into equity in the next priced financing round.
+Arguably the most important term of the convertible note is the valuation cap, which rewards the risk taken by early stage investors by setting a maximum valuation at which their invested capital will convert into equity in the next priced financing round.
+That limits the share price at time of conversion, while ensuring the convertible note holder receives a higher number of shares than they would without the cap.

-It’s important to note that if the valuation cap is surpassed, the higher of the discount rate or valuation multiplier will be in effect—not both.
-Let me give you an example of how this could look:
+If the valuation cap is surpassed, the higher of the discount rate or valuation multiplier will be in effect—not both.
+Here’s an example:

 Startup investors are generally not looking for marginal returns from interest.
 They want equity that appreciates in value rapidly, so they don't generally pay much attention to the maturity date as long as a priced round is likely to close in the near future.